Giants beat Rockies in 10 on Blackmon's fielding error - WHIZ News

 Rockies: OF Kris Bryant (lower back strain) has resumed swinging a bat, but there is no date set for his return.

-Giants: Crawford was scratched from the lineup due to lingering tightness in his right quad, then popped out as a pinch-hitter in the 10th.
+Giants: Crawford was scratched from the lineup due to lingering tightness in his right quad.
+Kapler hinted that the shortstop might be held out Thursday as well.

 UP NEXT